E-learning Platform: All You Need to Build a Successful Platform

 5. Virtual reality

 Learners using online learning solutions don’t have access to real-life examples – e.g. exhibitions or museums that traditional classes would typically provide.
-With virtual reality (VR), learners are able to see objects from different perspectives and get a better understanding of their functioning.
-With VR users are able to achieve a more immersive experience of the presented information.
+With virtual reality (VR), learners can see objects from different perspectives and get a better understanding of their functioning.
+With VR users can achieve a more immersive experience of the presented information.

 6. User-generated content